Want to know why there is so much confusion surrounding thyroid medication and treatment?

 Others might do well on a combination closer to 80% T4 and 20% T3.
 And even others might need something closer to 50% T4 and 50% T3.

-Most doctors who use T3 tend to stick to ratios which heavily favor T4 over T3, meaning that they will use doses of thyroid medication which provide something like 95% T4 and 5% or less of T3 or a ratio of 95:5.
+Most doctors who use T3 tend to stick to ratios that heavily favor T4 over T3, meaning that they will use doses of thyroid medication that provide something like 95% T4 and 5% or less of T3 or a ratio of 95:5.

 This dosing combination may work GREAT for some people, but what if you are someone who needs 20 or 30% of your thyroid medication as T3?

-If so, then you will only notice a small improvement on that ratio and it's not until you take more T3 that you will feel better.
+If so, then you will only notice a small improvement in that ratio and it’s not until you take more T3 that you will feel better.

 And this can work in reverse as well, some people may need more T4 relative to T3.

 #6.
 “Combination therapy changed my life and health.
 In my view, it is the best therapy for hypothyroidism.”